deryrahman/secondbrain/docs/1-initial-app-architecture.md

 ```

 **Response Status Codes**:
-- 200: list of notes are fetched successfully
+- 200: list of records are fetched successfully
-- 404: indicates the notes are not exist
+- 404: indicates the records are not exist
 - 5xx: indicates something wrong in server

 ## Tech Stack Choices